-(Salvadoran roast turkey with sauce)
+(Salvadoran roast turkey with a rich sauce)

 Enough for about 8 to 10 people